laszloT/GEPrRep/README.md

 These classes present two algorithms to address this, both with O(Nlog(N)) runtime.
-One creates a derived group of pairs that represent the inclusive space unoccupied by any pair in a group, the other the fusion, so that enclosed pairs are annulled.
+One creates a derived group of pairs that represent the inclusive space unoccupied by any pair in a group, the other the fusion, so that enclosed pairs as well as the  overlapped areas are annulled.